 - The dual-camera is enabled in “Portrait” mode.

 - There is the option to put a Blackberry watermark on the corner of the photo, I found this to be a nifty option.

 - Electronic image stabilization of the KEYtwo has the same limitations as the KEYone–the stabilization is disabled if above 1080p30 or 720p30.

-The original KEYone 32 GB internal storage I found lacking, and then became frustrated as the SD card access was slow, despite having a 200 GB SD card inserted.
+The original KEYone 32 GB internal storage I found lacking, and then became frustrated as the SD card access was slow.
 The KEYtwo 64 GB internal storage is thus a welcome upgrade.

 The Snapdragon 660 of the KEYtwo is vastly better than Snapdragon 625 of the KEYone.
 The KEYtwo feels very fluid and a huge improvement over the KEYone.
 The KEYtwo performance feels like entry-level flagship phone.

 Benchmarks show the SD660 at 2-3x the performance of the SD625.
 However, the SD660 is perhaps 20-50% slower than an SD821 (Google Pixel 1).
 I will take the lesser performance vs. Google Pixel for double or more battery life (yes, I used a Pixel for several months).